sergeyklay/gohugo-theme-ed/exampleSite/content/documentation/index.md

 Take a look inside the `themes/ed/exampleSite` folder.
 You'll find a file called `config.toml`.
 Feel free to use it as a reference for your site's configuration.

-If you don't get any errors, Ed should work at this point.
 To see if Ed is working properly we will take advantage of Hugo's built in server.
 You can build the first version of your site and run the Hugo server at the same time by entering:

 ~~~ bash
 $ hugo server